bottledcode/swytch-framework/docs/README.md

 # The Swytch Framework

 The Swytch Framework is a storage-agnostic framework inspired by JSX, Vue, and other Javascript frameworks.
-It is designed to accelerate the development of web applications and APIs by providing a simple, declarative, and powerful API.
+It is designed to accelerate the development of web applications and APIs by providing a simple, declarative, and powerful API while writing regular HTML and PHP, powered by [htmx](https://htmx.org/).

 ## Getting Started